 You might also find when you start diving deeper into your old blogs that you have a few pieces that are similar – take a look in Google Analytics to see which performs the best and then merge the two (or more) content pieces together to create one.
 Again socially share and voila, even more, refreshed content!

 Look into Backlinks

-Ensure that your site is healthy as it possibly can be by taking a deeper look into the backlinks you have – you might find that there are some harmful sites linking to you which may require you to action either via contacting webmasters or by disavowing certain links.
+Ensure that your site is healthy as it possibly can be by taking a deeper look into the backlinks you have – you might find that there are some harmful sites linking to you that may require you to action either via contacting webmasters or by disavowing certain links.
 To disavow links, you must be confident using Google Search Console and also be certain that disavowing is correct as it is a last resort.

-Next look at what backlinks you could potentially gain if you were to do some further off site activity – by actively researching and gaining high-quality backlinks, you will be helping your site to perform better within Google.
+Next look at what backlinks you could potentially gain if you were to do some further off-site activity – by actively researching and gaining high-quality backlinks, you will be helping your site to perform better within Google.